Sarah Haffner: Political engagement in the 1960s

 In August 1961, as he called for harder western protest against the building of the Berlin Wall, Sebastian Haffner parted ways with The Observer.
 In November 1962, he also broke with the conservative Die Welt.
 In defiance of publisher Axel Springer, he had intervened against the government in the Spiegel affair.
 Sarah herself, was becoming politically active, engaging with a new protest generation (swollen in West Berlin by young people evading military conscription from the Federal Republic) and was later to believe that she may have helped draw her father, uncharacteristically, to the left.

 Along with a host of writers and intellectuals (including Ingeborg Drewitz, Hans Magnus Enzensberger, and Günter Grass), in June 1967, Sarah was a signatory to an open letter accusing the Springer Press of "incitement" in the police shooting of the student protester Benno Ohnesorg.
-The Springer titles Bild and Berliner Morgenpost had been had been characterising left-wing students, called by Ulrike Meinhof in the journal konkret to protest a visit by the Shah of Iran, as a subversive threat.
+The Springer titles Bild and Berliner Morgenpost had been characterising left-wing students, called by Ulrike Meinhof in the journal konkret to protest a visit by the Shah of Iran, as a subversive threat.
 Writing himself in konkret, Sebastian Haffner described the incident as a "pogrom" with which "fascism in West Berlin had thrown off its mask".

 In February 1968, Sarah Haffner participated in the International Vietnam Conference called by the SDS (the Socialist German Student union).
 With New Left luminaries Noam Chomsky, Ernest Mandel, Herbert Marcuse and Jean Paul Sartre, and with Ulrike Meinhof, Sarah signed the final declaration, defining Vietnam as "the Spain of our generation".
 Two months later SDS leader Rudi Dutschke, who had been vilified in Bild, was shot on the streets of West Berlin.

 Meinhof now began considering a next step in a struggle with "fascism" and, given their public association, the result was particularly painful for the Haffners.
 On 19 May 1972, the Red Army Faction (the "Baader Meinhof Gang") bombed Springer's Hamburg headquarters injuring 36 people.
 Five days later they claimed what was to be the first of 34 victims murdered over 28 years, two American soldiers killed in an explosion at a military base in Heidelberg.